 - In The Fresh Prince of Bel-Air, Uncle Phil (of course), Will, and even nerdy Carlton have displayed this attitude towards nearly all of Ashley's dates.

-- Beverly Hills 90210.
-Dylan warns Brenda's fiance Stuart about this.
-Rather hypocritical considering that Dylan himself broke Brenda's heart.
+- Beverly Hills, 90210.
+Dylan warns Brenda's fiancé Stuart like this.
+Considering that Dylan himself broke Brenda's heart, it comes off pretty hypocritical instead of awesome or heartwarming.

 - In Downton Abbey, Lord Grantham agrees to let Tom Branson marry his daughter, but warns:

-- Supernatural has a subversion when Dean talks to a guy who is interested in his young friend Krissy:
+- Supernatural has a subversion when Dean talks to a teenager who is interested in Little Miss Badass Krissy.

 - The basis for the song "Welcome to the Family" by Little Big Town is a man detailing to his new brother-in-law how scary his family is.